 In Part 2 of our series, we’ll talk about sensory enrichment and food enrichment.
 Be sure to review that post to learn how these components also play a role in a canine enrichment center.

-In the Comments below let us know one type of environmental enrichment devices can you offer your dog(s) in your facility, or at home?
-What purpose would they serve?
+In the Comments below let us know one type of environmental enrichment device you can offer the dogs in your facility, or at home.
+What purpose would it serve?
 Similarly, how can you mindfully design your habitat to be enriching?
 We can’t wait to see what ideas you come up with!
 We’re here to answer your questions too.